-If Dutch government organisations purchase goods or services, they must follow a tendering procedure when choosing a company.
-The rules about tendering are listed in the Tendering Act 2012 and the Tendering Directive.
-The Tendering Rules Works 2016 (ARW 2016) (Dutch) detail the practical elaboration for allocating work on a tendering basis.
+Will you deliver works, goods or services to a Dutch government organisation?
+Government organisations must follow a tendering procedure when choosing a company.
+The rules regarding tendering ensure that all companies have an equal opportunity.
+The rules are listed in the Tendering Act 2012 and the Tendering Directive.
+The Tendering Rules Works 2016 (ARW 2016) (in Dutch) describes the procedures for allocating work on a tendering basis.

 - works (building, maintaining structures or civil-technical work)

 - supplies (purchase, hire, lease and hire-purchase of products)

 - services such as cleaning and security services

 Organisations that need to follow a tendering procedure